nilearn/nilearn/doc/decoding/going_further.rst

     >>> from sklearn.model_selection import permutation_test_score
     >>> null_cv_scores = permutation_test_score(svc, fmri_masked, conditions, cv=cv)  # doctest: +SKIP

+.. topic:: **Decoding on simulated data**

+   Simple simulations may be useful to understand the behavior of a given decoder on data.
+In particular, simulations enable us to set the true weight maps and compare them to the ones retrieved by decoders.
+A full example running simulations and discussing them can be found in :ref:`sphx_glr_auto_examples_02_decoding_plot_simulated_data.py` Simulated data cannot easily mimic all properties of brain data.
+An important aspect, however, is its spatial structure, that we create in the simulations.

 Decoding without a mask: Anova-SVM in scikit-lean
 ==================================================